 }

-This loop can be read as follows: For each number in the list, execute and then a block of code.
-This is a nice way to bypass the list without having to create separate variables or refer to the list with nth()
+We can read this loop as follows: For each number in the list, execute and then a code block.
+It is a way to bypass the list without creating separate variables or referring to the list with nth() as we did in the @for loop variant.

 $icons: "cat", "dog", "whale", "bird", "fish";